-The U.S. Senate has held a hearing on the application of blockchain and cybersecurity technologies in the energy sector, addressing possible benefits and problems.
+The U.S. Senate has held a hearing on the energy efficiency of blockchain and similar technologies, according to an announcement published August 21.

 The hearing on energy and natural resources, held by the U.S. Senate Committee in Washington, DC, focused on the application of blockchain and related technologies, as well as the cybersecurity possibilities of using such technologies in the energy industry.